Book 5 of 10

 If you want to make a vow (knowing you might break it):

-This vow lasts as long as it lasts."
+This vow lasts as long as it lasts.

+Place the phone down.
 (Or don't.
 You'll probably start scrolling immediately.)

 Hail Eris, goddess of the reinstalled app.